archie1020/SAS_program/README.md

 1) CONVENTIONAL PROGRAMMING APPROACH:
 This is the most common method used by the industry over the years for preparing submission ready datasets.
 As a clinical programmer there are many options to go for.
 The objective is accelerate the process in all way for accessing, managing, analyzing and finally reporting clinical data for reviewing agencies and getting the new drug faster into the market.

-Here is the sample SAS code for creating DM SDTM dataset.
+SAMPLE.SAS the sample SAS code for creating DM SDTM dataset.
 THis code involves calls of data step, proc step and functions usage to create the desired final dataset.